-How many of us have gone through horrendous childhoods/lives where we thought “I can’t do this anymore”, ” I don’t want to be alive”, “I am not strong enough”.
-Personally I look at my life and I see the amount of times life brought me to my knees.
+How many of us have gone through horrendous childhoods/lives where we thought “I can’t do this anymore”, ” I don’t want to be alive”, “I am not strong enough”–personally I look at my life and I see the amount of times life brought me to my knees.
 Looking back I can see how everything that happened amounted to the person I have become, the person I am still becoming; I can see how perfect life’s plans were.
-Yes it hurt and it totally sucked to have to go through those experiences, but at the end I am who I am today because of them.
-I’ve also realize the most pain my soul ever experience was the result of my resisting to life’s lessons ( I am not talking about things such as rape here, or the loss of a loved one, those are things which could not be helped and its hard to understand why).
+Certain events did hurt and it totally sucked to have to go through those experiences alone but at the end, I am who I am today because of them.
+I’ve also realized the most pain my soul ever experience was the result of my resisting to life’s lessons– I am not referring to things such as the rapes or constant psychological abuse, nor the loss loved ones; those are things which could not be helped and to this day, is hard to understand why they took place.

 The truth is even after a negative experience has gone by, something about it remains.
-The remains are what is called the lesson, this lesson becomes part of our essence.
+The remains are what are called the lessons, these lessons become part of our essence.
 Our essence is made of all the lessons we have accumulated.
-If we see them as lessons instead of mistakes we can learn to balance past present and future.
+If we see begative experiences as lessons instead of mistakes we can learn to balance past present and future.

 There is no easy solution for each one of our troubles, but we can arm ourselves and set in motion strategies which can help us deal with our troubles in the best way possible.
 Learning to accept problems/challenges as simply lessons, can really help the overall health of our mind and soul.
 When we can teach ourselves to see problems as lessons, it makes it easier to accept them as simply part of life.
 Looking at things in this way can help us have more confidence in ourselves when dealing with challenges, and it is a great way to stop reacting impulsively.